hariharan-cyber7/RADAR-RANGE-EQUATION/README.md

 ## Result
-Thus, the maximum range of a radar system calculated using the Radar Range Equation is successfully verified using Scilab programming.ccytfivtuffk
+Thus, the maximum range of a radar system calculated using the Radar Range Equation is successfully verified using Scilab programming.